Environmental & Cumulative Effects Assessment

 - rigorous impact assessments and adaptive management plans for industries and government agencies;

-Explore the following sample of projects in EA/CEA which showcase our work and a foundational reading list from which we draw inspiration.
-Contact Darcy Pickard ([email protected]) or Carol Murray ([email protected]) for more information about our work in this practice area.
+Explore the following sample of projects from ESSA’s Cumulative Effects Assessment Practice Area which showcase our work.
+You can also explore a foundational reading list from which we draw inspiration.
+Contact Carol Murray ([email protected]) or Marc Neltz ([email protected]) for more information about our work in this practice area.